-In instances in which depression is determined to be the result of hormonal or chemical imbalances, certain medications can be used to promote ongoing mood stability.
+In instances in which depression is determined to be the result of hormonal or chemical imbalances, certain medication-assisted treatment (MAT) can be used to promote ongoing mood stability.
 Anti-depressant medications called selective Seratonin reuptake inhibitors (SSRIs) can provide remarkable improvements in mood balance without setting the stage for strong and potentially harmful drug dependencies.
 These include drugs like:

 - escitalopram oxalate